 - Give people a reason to share.
 One way to increase your email list is to create inherently shareable content that recipients can’t help but forward to friends.
 Again, useful tools and educational or how-to content tend to do well.

 Want to see firsthand what a high-quality email newsletter looks like?
 Here are three of our favorites — subscribe to see what we mean.

 - Austin Kleon’s newsletter.
 Kleon is a writer and artist who sends a weekly list of 10 things he thinks are worth sharing.
 It’s fairly lightweight — just a list of 10 links — but the resources he curates are often enlightening and they help to create a connection with the reader by revealing his personality and interests.

 - AIGA’s Eye on Design.
 This newsletter not only contains highly targeted, meaningful content, but it’s also visually captivating, which is on brand for this professional association of design.

 - Culture Amp’s The People Geekly.
-This employee feedback platform company sends a weekly round-up of content that’s relevant to people far beyond target demographic of HR folks, attracting pretty much anyone who wants their workplace to be happier and more productive.
+This employee feedback platform company sends a weekly round-up of content that’s relevant to people far beyond their target demographic of HR folks, attracting pretty much anyone who wants their workplace to be happier and more productive.